engineeringwabe/engineeringwabe.github.io/_projects/B_Rocket_Nozzle/index.md

 ---
 layout: post
-title: Manufacturing Fiber-Reinforced Ceramic Rocket Nozzles at Varying Hoop Angles
+title: "Manufacturing Fiber-Reinforced Ceramic Rocket Nozzles at Varying Hoop Angles"
-description: This study presents the ongoing development and planned hot-fire validation of composite and ceramic rocket nozzles manufactured using two distinct methods: additive manufacturing and powder-based sintering.
+description: "This study presents the ongoing development and planned hot-fire validation of composite and ceramic rocket nozzles manufactured using two distinct methods: additive manufacturing and powder-based sintering.
 The designs utilize fiber-reinforced materials to endure extreme thermal and mechanical loads.
-Structural integrity and thermal resistance have been assessed through finite element (FEM) and computational fluid dynamics (CFD) simulations, while internal nozzle flow was analytically modeled using MATLAB and ANSYS.
+Structural integrity and thermal resistance have been assessed through finite element (FEM) and computational fluid dynamics (CFD) simulations, while internal nozzle flow was analytically modeled using MATLAB and ANSYS."
 skills:
   - MATLAB
   - Aerodynamic Design